dwarvesf/brainery/memo/design-better-mobile-application.md

 ---
 tags:
   - design
+  - engineering
 title: Design Better Mobile Application
 date: 2020-05-01
-description: null
+description:
-authors: null
+authors:
 menu: memo
-toc: null
+toc:
-notice: null
+notice:
-type: null
+type:
 hide_frontmatter: false
-author: null
+author:
 created_time: 2021-07-21
 created: 2020-05-01
 ---

 This workshop wraps up the useful information on 2 types of operating system for UX/UI designers, based on the personal research on iOS and Android.
 The purpose is to create an application that brings comfortability and a great experience to the end user.

-### Table of Content
+## Table of Content

 1. Introduction to iOS & Android
 1. The platforms to build application